-Children will have access to an enclosed outdoor environment, and daily access to the outdoor environment is planned, unless circumstances, such as the weather, would make outdoor activity inappropriate and unsafe.
-In Preschool, pupils access the Forest School area on a daily basis and have timetabled, planned activities in the school playground such as time on tricycles and balance bikes.
-In the Reception year, pupils have weekly Forest School sessions within the school grounds.
+Children will have access to an enclosed outdoor environment, and access to the outdoor environment is planned, unless circumstances, such as the weather, would make outdoor activity inappropriate and unsafe.
+In Preschool, pupils access the Forest School area at least four times a week and have timetabled, planned activities in the school playground such as time on tricycles and balance bikes.
+In the Reception year, pupils have weekly Forest School sessions within the school grounds with the Year 1 and Pre-school children.

-There are toilet facilities available to the EYFS, and there will be hygienic changing facilities located near both Willow and Chestnut classrooms containing a supply of towels and spare clothes.
+There are toilet facilities available to the EYFS, and there is a hygienic changing facility located near both Willow and Chestnut classrooms containing a supply of towels and spare clothes.
 Nappy changing facilities are available.

-8. Safeguarding and welfare
+9. Safeguarding and welfare